Elxss/Server-Startup-Telegram-Alert/README.md

 Then using the Chat ID you can Setup the core of the project ```telegram_server_alert.sh``` after the Chat ID placed in it, you are ready to go.

-The whole setup of every thing should take around 15mins.
+The whole setup of everything should take around 15mins.

 If you like the project don't forget to leave a Star⭐ !